Greiye/WGU_Notes_2024/README.md

 At this current time, I feel focused.
 Flow State. just trying to understand what I don't get.
 W3 Schools has been a great asset in learning HTML.

+XMP is Case sensitive and disallows errors.

+div should be used when a developer needs to use a tag that doesn't apply a default format or style.

+HTML is static, while XML is extensible.

+. is for class
+(#) is for id
+: is a style selector.

+~ generates sibling elements

+styling float and clear are interchangeable with each other.

+Responsive layouts

+A Polygon hotspot begins and ends at the same pair of coordinates.
+They also contain many pairs of coordinates.

+A text editor, any, is best for HTML.

+padding with 3 values: it's top, both sides, then bottom.

+(<div>)'s are usually used for page blocking.

+knowing margin, padding, boarder and height/width is important. and what to do if you're getting 2-4 values.

+Class: interchangable with Java Classes.

+psuedo classes?
+like with a:visited.
+That's a pseudo class?

+Relative Lengths.
+I see this is important.

+em is 2x the current font size ex is the x-height ch about width rem is font size of the root element. vw is viewport width vh is viewport is height

+this is important for window sizing and Responsive Layouts.

+vmin is viewport minimum
+vmax is viewport maximum.
+% is the symbol for relativity to the parent element.

+Good Day.
+Learned a lot.
 </p>
 </details>